When you buy with our links, we may earn a commission. See how we work with brands

 All that said, this is one of the best plus-sized mattresses for side sleeping.

 The 15” thickness gives heavier bodies plenty of material to sink into and plenty of support material to balance it out.
 The latter includes a zoned pocketed coil unit with 13.5 gauge coils for extra support.
-The perimeter set of coils is also reinforced to provide balanced support for sitting or lying at or near the edge of the mattress.
+The perimeter set of coils is also reinforced to provide balanced support for sitting or lying on the edge of the mattress

-Similar to the last winner, the price of a queen-sized Nolah is $1,624, which is about average for a plus-sized mattress (actually it’s 2% cheaper).
+The price of a queen-sized Nolah is $1,874, which is about average for a plus-sized mattress.
 For those looking for a softer feel with a more lively surface, this is a fantastic option.

 Click here to read our full Nolah Evolution Comfort+ review.